-In his spare time he enjoys spending time with his wife, three children and dog.
-He is known occasionally to play golf when not helping coach his son’s rugby team.
+In his spare time Philip enjoys spending time walking with his wife, three children and his dog, Spud.